bokesyo/CSC4005_2022Fall_Demo/project3_template/README.md

 `max_mass` is the maximum mass of a particle.
 You can use it to generate particles.

 You may need to modify them to better visualize your result.

+## Logger

+We provide a utility called `Logger` at `headers/checkpoint.h`, it can save x,y coordinates of multiple frames.
+Result will be stored in `./checkpoints`.

 ## Compile